Clinical-Genomics/statina/README.md

 `ssh localhost`

-If you made changes to internal app : `systemctl restart niptoolAppInternal.service`
+If you made changes to internal app : `systemctl --user restart niptoolAppInternal.service`

-If you made changes to external app : `systemctl restart niptoolApp.service`
+If you made changes to external app : `systemctl --user restart niptoolApp.service`

 Your branch should be deployed to staging at https://statina-stage.scilifelab.se

+If for some reason you cannot access the application at given address, check status of the container: `systemctl --user status niptoolApp.service`

 ### Deploying to production